*Palestinian farmland in the southeast, just over a few hundred of metres from the border with Israel.

 For a brief period the shots ceased.
 Then began anew, again seemingly warning shots, although this time visibly hitting dirt 15 and 20 m from us.
 Furthest to the south, I heard the whizz of bullets past my ear, though to estimate the proximity would be impossible.

 As the cracks of gunfire rang more frequently and louder, the shots closer, those of the farmers who hadn’t already hit the ground did so, sprawling flat for cover.
 The international observers continued to stand, brightly visible, hands in the air, bullhorn repeating our message of unarmed presence.
 The shots continued, from the direction of 3 or 4 visible soldiers on a mound hundreds of metres from us.
-With my eyeglasses I could make out their shapes, uniforms, the jeep… Certainly with their military equipment they could make out our faces, empty hands, parsley-loaded cart…
+With only my glasses I could make out their shapes, uniforms, the jeep… Certainly with their military equipment they could make out our faces, empty hands, parsley-loaded cart…

 There was no mistaking the situation or their intent: pure harassment.